brikis98/yevgeniy-brikman-homepage/_posts/2011-04-14-open-source.md

 believer in using open libraries and standards whenever possible.
 However, until just recently, the full motivation behind open source software - why so many individuals and companies contribute - never really clicked in my head.
-As soon as it did, I created my first open source [Github project](https://github.com/brikis98/lilac).
+As soon as it did, I created my first open source [GitHub project](https://github.com/brikis98/lilac).

 I realized that open source isn't about doing the world a favor, sharing, or